 Department of Radiology Chairman Emeritus James H. Thrall, MD, describes the mission and unique advantage of the Webster Center.

-The primary mission of the Webster Center for Advanced Research and Education in Radiation is to develop and promote imaging methods that ensure the lowest achievable level of patient exposure to radiation.
+The mission of the Webster Center for Quality and Safety encompasses all aspects of quality and safety in radiology in addition to developing and promoting imaging methods that ensure the lowest achievable level of patient exposure to radiation.

-Following the example set by its namesake, Edward (Ted) W. Webster, the Center is dedicated to improving patient safety by sharing dose-reduction methods developed at Mass General with radiologists, technologists, and other imaging scientists around the world.
+Following the example set by our namesake, Edward (Ted) W. Webster, the Center is dedicated to improving patient safety and maintaining high quality of care in radiology.
+We will share our with radiologists, technologists and other imaging scientists around the world.

-The Webster Center for Advanced Research and Education in Radiation has been founded in memory of the late Edward (Ted) W. Webster, PhD (1922 - 2005), who distinguished himself as an outstanding leader, educator, and scientist during his 47 years in the Mass General Department of Radiology and on the Harvard Medical School faculty.
-His leadership roles included radiation safety officer, chairman of the Radiation Safety and Radioactive Drug Research Committees and the Committee on Research, and director of the Division of Radiological Sciences.
+The Webster Center for Quality and Safety was founded in memory of the late Edward (Ted) W. Webster, PhD (1922 - 2005), who distinguished himself as an outstanding leader, educator, and scientist during his 47 years in the Mass General Department of Radiology and on the Harvard Medical School faculty.
+His leadership roles included radiation safety officer, chairman of the Radiation Safety and Radioactive Drug Research Committees and the Committee on Research and director of the Division of Radiological Sciences.

 He was an active member of many national and international organizations, including the National Council on Radiation Protection and Measurements (NCRP) and the Biological Effects of Ionizing Radiation III (BEIR III) Committee for the National Academy of Sciences' National Research Council.
 He also contributed significantly to the works of the International Atomic Energy Agency (IAEA), the International Council on Radiation Effects and Measurement, the World Health Organization (WHO), the International Council on Radiation Protection (ICRP), and the Atomic Bomb Casualty Committee.